twastvedt/Colab-VR/README.md

 ## Install

-1. `npm i`.
-2. Change line 57 in "node_modules/aframe-extras/src/controls/movement-controls.js" to:
-  `    if (data.constrainToNavMesh !== prevData.constrainToNavMesh && el.sceneEl.systems.nav !== undefined) {`
-  (I think this is a bug in aframe-extras, will report.)

-3. `cp types\three-core.d.ts node_modules\@types\three\`. `UniformsLib` is missing some properties.
-PR to DefinitelyTyped todo.
+1. `npm i` (postinstall copies two files into node_modules to correct errors.
+Reports/PRs have been made!)
-4. `npm start`.
+1. `npm start`.
 This starts the node server.
 To test it out, open two browser tabs and point them to `localhost:8080` or open `localhost:8080/test-2.html`.
 More info at [https://github.com/networked-aframe/networked-aframe](https://github.com/networked-aframe/networked-aframe).

 ## TODO